Chrs-Clytn/C_Stuff/projects/mastermind_project/README.md

+## Task

+## Description
 This is the famous mastermind game!
 I have created it to emulate the game, you will need to guess the order of 4 numbers.
 These numbers will represent the 8 colours from the game.

+## Installation
 In order to play, use the makefile.
+Simply run make in the terminal.

+## Usage
-once mastermind is created, you can add additional arguments:
+Once mastermind is created, you can add additional arguments:

 -c (Choose)  Use this flag if you want your next argument to be the number you try to guess!